renenw/relay/README.md

 Received data is pushed to an MQTT broker, with the `sensor name` used as a topic name.

+To test that MQTT is working as expected, try subscribing to all topics: `mosquitto_sub -v -t '#'`.

 # UDP Submissions
 ## Structure
 `<sensor_name>[space]<payload>`